SeldonIO/MLServer/docs/user-guide/content-type.md

 When using the `str` content type at the request-level, it will decode the entire request by considering only the first `input` element.
-This can be used as a helper for models which only expect a single string or of set of strings.
+This can be used as a helper for models which only expect a single string or a set of strings.

 ### Base64